inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 :Name:  Jakarta flood areas on the 18/1/2013 by sub village boundaries
 :InaSAFE:  Jakarta flooding on the 18th January 2013
-:Source: OpenStreetMap and BPBD DKI Jakarta
+:Source: |OSM| and BPBD DKI Jakarta
 :License: `Creative Commons by Attribution (CCbyA) <http://creativecommons.org/>`_
 :Coverage: Jakarta
 :About: Based on the subvillage boundaries that were map during the DKI